orbitmines/archive/projects/OrbitMines Minimap.md

 *Items are Worlds ; We can go inside items and explore there.*
 *Items are Minimaps ; We can look inside items to get an perspective, ..., overview of what it is.*
-*Items can be used for crafting, combining, ..., creating*
+*Items can be used for crafting, combining, ..., creating.*

-*Items effect World Generation*
+*Items effect World Generation ; What you have found changes what you can find.*

 *Now this is what functions and data are.*